 Most additional insured endorsements are designed to cover certain types of parties.
 For instance, some are designed for landlords, while others cover state or local governments that have issued a license or permit.
 Others are intended to cover project owners or general contractors for which policyholders are performing work.

 Any coverage afforded to your company under an additional insured endorsement should apply on a primary basis.
 That is, if a claim is filed against you that is covered by the endorsement, the policyholder's insurer should pay first.
 You shouldn't have to rely on your liability policy to cover the claim unless your additional insured coverage has been used.

 Some liability policies contain wording that automatically covers certain parties, such as landlords or contractors, as additional insureds.
 When this wording is included in the policy, you don't need an additional endorsement to cover those parties.

 Do I Need Additional Insured Coverage?

 Like many businesses, your firm may have engaged in a business relationship with another company.
 For example, you may have hired a contractor to perform work, leased a building to a tenant, or rented machinery to a customer.
 Because such relationships may result in lawsuits against your firm, you should require the other company to cover your business as an additional insured.

-Secondly, some additional insured wording provides coverage only if additional insured status is required by a written contract.
+The requirement for additional insured coverage should be clearly stated in your contract.
+This is important for two reasons.
+First, the contract will provide written verification of the other company's obligation to you.
+Secondly, some additional insured wording provides coverage only if the additional insured status is required by a written contract.
 When this wording is included in the endorsement, your firm may not be provided additional insured coverage unless the contract specifically requires it.